koreader/koreader/README.md

 These instructions for how to get and compile the source are intended for a Linux OS.
 Windows users are suggested to develop in a [Linux VM][linux-vm] or use Wubi.

-To get and compile the source you must have `patch`, `wget`, `unzip`, `git`, `autoconf`, `subversion` and `cmake` installed, as well as a version of `autoconf` greater than 2.64.
+To get and compile the source you must have `patch`, `wget`, `unzip`, `git`, `subversion`, `cmake` and `luarocks` installed, as well as a version of `autoconf` greater than 2.64.
 You also need `nasm` and of course a compiler like `gcc` or `clang`.
 If you want to cross-compile for other architectures, you need a proper cross-compile toolchain.
 Your GCC should be at least of version 4.7 for both native and cross compiling.

 Users of Debian and Ubuntu can install the required packages using:
 ```
 sudo apt-get install build-essential libtool gcc-multilib libffi-dev \
-patch wget unzip git autoconf subversion cmake nasm libsdl1.2-dev
+patch wget unzip git autoconf subversion cmake nasm libsdl1.2-dev luarocks
 ```

 Cross compile toolchains are available for Ubuntu users through these commands: